 Failed to connect notification.

-An attempt to regenerate certificates without either the Full Admin or the Security Admin role fails with either
+An attempt to regenerate certificates without the Full Admin, the Local User Security Admin, or the External User Security Admin role fails with either

 401 Unauthorized or

 "message":"Forbidden.
 User needs one of the following permissions","permissions":["cluster.admin.security!write"].